Wolverine971/9takes/src/blog/community/software-and-hardware-of-the-mind.md

     />
 </div>

+<p class="firstLetter">The mind can only be understood by experts who have the educational background.
+It is too complex.</p>

+Ya right.

-## The Overlooked Gem: Personality in the Modern Psychological Discourse
+## The Overlooked Gem: Personality Theory

-Tangible, empirical evidence reigns supreme.
+Yes, tangible, empirical evidence reigns supreme.

 No one has time for antidotes or discussions about emotions.
 If the emotions are difficult to deal with, here is a number for a therapist, and if you want, I can get you a prescription to take the edge off.
 The emotional landscape is too tricky, and those who attempt to talk about it are venturing into "pseudo-science."
 But what if they were wrong?
 What if emotions were the building blocks of our personality?

 <!-- What if how we interact with our emotions determines